This section contains frequently asked questions about Laulima and related subjects.

 By default Laulima courses get published (made viewable to students) approximately one week before the general semester starts.
 Also, Fall courses will be unpublished (inaccessible to students) one week before the Spring semester.
-Spring semester courses are unpublished one week before the Fall semester starts, while Summer courses are unpublished about a week after the Fall semester starts.
+Spring semester courses are unpublished one week before the Fall semester starts, while Summer courses are unpublished near the start ofthe Fall semester starts.
 Instructors can publish or unpublish courses outside of these timeframes if they so choose to.

 Courses are auto created by Banner, the UH registration system and will typically show up in your Laulima account several months prior to the beginning of the semester in which you will teach them.
 By default the Banner name is simply the course name and section (eg. ENG-100-001).
 We do run a process to add more information to the title so it is a bit more useful, so you might see something more like ENG-100-001 [MAN.12345.FA12], adding campus, CRN and term information.

 That being said, the Banner Semester Term is represented by a number (rather than something like "SP12") so the cateogries in the "More Sites" tab reflect this.
 Also, note that each new Fall semester is represented with the next year's date and a number representing the Fall semester.
 For example, if you have a Fall course, you may notice that all the fall course titles will end for example, FA12 but are listed under the heading, 201310.
 The Banner term 2013 is the Fall 2012 school year and has a semester number or code of 10 (for example: MATH-100-001 [MAN.54321.FA12] will be listed under 201310).